docbender/openHAB-SimpleBinary/README.md

 Compiled binding is inserted into release branch: https://github.com/docbender/openHAB-SimpleBinary/releases

-Binding is working with openHAB 1.8 as well as with openHAB2 in 1.x compatibility mode.
+Binding is working with openHAB 3.0.

 ## Serial port
 It is possible to configure several ports not only one.
 At one line it is possible to connect several devices (ready for RS422/RS485).